 She told me I am not crazy.
 It’s not in my head.
 I am sick.
 I need help.
 They can help me.
 They believe me.

 After a week of nerve conduction, tilt table, echocardiogram, Valsalva Maneuver, and stress testing, I was diagnosed with POTS, Ehlers Danlos Syndrome and Mast Cell Activation Syndrome (the Trifecta).

 I’ve been receiving treatment for just under a year now from my cardiologist.
 I still don’t feel well most days, but I do have good days!

-Right now life consists of a lot of physical therapy, and getting an accurate idea of what is happening in my body so we can determine what is more important to treat next.
-I recently had an endoscopy/colonoscopy done to see if there is an obvious structural reason as to why I vomit so often and why there is so much bloating and pain in the lower gi tract.
-Apart from some discoloration most likely caused my acid damage, everything looks good in that regard, so I foresee a gastric emptying test sometime in my future.
+Right now life consists of a lot of physical therapy, and getting an accurate idea of what is happening in my body so we can determine what is most important to treat next.
+I recently had an endoscopy/colonoscopy done to see if there is an obvious structural reason as to why I vomit so often and why there is so much bloating and pain in my lower GI tract.
+Apart from some discoloration most likely caused by acid damage, everything looks good in that regard, so I foresee a gastric emptying test sometime in my future.